VOLUNTEER » Become a Mentor

 - Put your new skills to work – become a mentor today

-Youth mentoring: Help middle school students navigate social and academic pressures through this four-tiered mentoring pilot project.
-Click here to read about the I CAN Middle School Mentoring Project.
+Youth mentoring: Help middle school students navigate social and academic pressures through this four-tiered mentoring project.
+Click here to read about the I CAN Middle School Mentoring Program.

 - Mentor someone reentering the workforce: Join United Way Women’s Leadership Council to help women learn the skills necessary to get a job and succeed as a new employee.